-We also do not want to link to the "official" web site any longer.
+We also do not want to link to any "official" websites any longer.
 We did this on our German site and Internet addresses were very often changed.
 I am not interested in having dead links in our presentations.

 When we visited "Butterfly Conservatory" for the first time it was a muggy day shortly after a heat wave in August.

-We were very glad that we arrived early in the morning when it was not too crowded and we had a chance to see everything in a very relaxed surrounding.
+We were very glad that we arrived early in the morning when the place was not too crowded and we had a chance to see everything very relaxed in the pleasant surrounding.

 First we studied the displayed information about the live cycle of butterflies in the entrance hall.

-In order to be well prepared for that what you will see later, you should watch the well made video film which is shown in a designated room close to the entrance.
-No additional fee is charged!
+In order to be well prepared for that what you will see later, you should also watch the well made video film which is shown in a designated room close to the entrance.
+No additional fee was charged!